MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-dropbox-to-microsoft-cloud-app-security.md

 5. Click **Follow this link**.

-     The Dropbox log on page opens.
+     The Dropbox sign in page opens.
 Enter your credentials to allow Cloud App Security access to your team's Dropbox instance.

 6. Dropbox asks you if you want to allow Cloud App Security access to your team information, activity log, and perform activities as a team member.
 To proceed, click **Allow**.